Protect Your Little One: An In Depth Review On Youth Sports Injuries Statistics In 2019

 In 2014, The Boston Globe reported that three out of four families in the U.S. with school-aged children had at least one child playing in organized sports.
 Back then, those numbers totaled about 45 million kids.
 Since that time, youth sports participation has continued to grow in America, according to the Washington Post.

-But, youth sports injuries statistics reveal the darker side of kids’ sports.
+But, youth sports injury statistics reveal the darker side of kids’ sports.

 As parents, we want our children to have fun and stay active.
 But, at the same time, we don’t want to place them in a situation that could cause them serious harm.